TIBCOSoftware/TCSTK-component-schematics/README.md

-# TIBCO Cloud Starter - Component Schematics
+# TIBCO Cloud™ Starters Toolkit - Component Schematics
 Component Schematics, will generate code in order for you to customize apps.

 ### Create your first Cloud App